THE STRATHCLYDE EVENING TALKS

 * Chefs interviewed by Dr Dörfler’s PhD student Marc Stierand

-Dr Viktor Dörfler is a Senior Lecturer in Information & Knowledge Management at the Department of Management Science, University of Strathclyde Business School, Glasgow, UK.
+Dr Viktor Dörfler is Senior Lecturer in Information & Knowledge Management at the Department of Management Science, University of Strathclyde Business School, Glasgow, UK.
 His research is focused on two interrelated areas: the first covers modelling personal knowledge, learning and cognition in organisational contexts; the second covers knowledge-based expert systems, in particular the Doctus KBS shell.
 His most recent research into cognitive complexity has seen Viktor interview 17 Nobel Laureates.
 He has written 2 books, 6 book chapters, 18 journal papers, and nearly 100 conference papers in these areas.
-Apart from his work at Strathclyde, Viktor also holds a visiting professor position at the Zagreb University and works as an independent consultant in the area information and knowledge management.
-Viktor designed and delivered the first MOOC of the Strathclyde Business School titled “Understanding Modern Business and Organisations” which so far has attracted 23,000+ participants.
+Apart from his work at Strathclyde, Viktor also holds a visiting professor position at Zagreb University and works as an independent consultant in the area of information and knowledge management.
+Viktor designed and delivered Strathclyde Business School‘s first MOOC, “Understanding Modern Business and Organisations” which has so far attracted 23,000+ participants.